Piyush-BA/concur-manual/docs/request.md

 #### 9. Now in the segments section, click on Air ticket or Hotel reservation icon to add the details.

-#### 10. Add estimated ammount, To From locations and Time of departure.
+#### 10. Add estimated amount, To From locations and Time of departure.

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\request\req3.png">